Arth-Shah/WIN/README.md

 }
 ```

-(Replace with your actual citation.)

 ---

 ## 📜 License

-This project is intended for academic and research use.
+For academic and research use only.

-Please contact the authors for commercial usage.

 ---